Get

 Possible Reasons Why Mother Cat Is Not Taking Care of Her Kittens

-If you think your mother cat has stopped caring for her kittens, you should contact your vet.
+If you think your mother cat has stopped caring for her kittens, you should contact a vet.
 Some queens can abandon their kittens if either she or one of the kittens is sick, so getting everyone checked over is vital to spot any illness.
 The following are all reasons that a mother cat might abandon her kittens.

 1. Illness in the Mother or Kittens

 Some illnesses can affect how a mother cat interacts with and cares for her kittens.
 Mastitis, for example, causes swelling and pain from an infection in the mammary glands.
 Mastitis can make nursing kittens a harrowing experience!
-This pain may cause the queen to reject her litter, and she will need treatment from her vet to relieve the pain and treat the infection.
+This pain may cause the queen to reject her litter, and she will need treatment from the vet to relieve the pain and treat the infection.

 A mother cat may also reject a kitten and walk away from them if they’re unwell or have a deformity.
 Mother cats are intuitive and can tell whether a kitten is born healthy or with problems, and they may choose to abandon the kitten in favor of the healthier kittens with a better chance of survival.